How to Fill a Vape Cartridge: Complete Guide (2026)

 5. Total priming time: 60 minutes minimum

-Why this technique?
-The bucket-style heating chamber needs gravity to help the oil saturate the ceramic element evenly from all sides.
+Why this works: The bucket-style heating chamber needs gravity to help the oil saturate the ceramic element evenly from all sides.
 Flipping ensures complete saturation.

 Thick oils must be warmed before filling to flow properly.
 The warming method depends on whether you’re starting with oil in a jar or a pre-filled syringe.

-Method 1: Warming Oil in Jars/Containers (Most Common for DIY)
+Method 1: Warming Oil in Jars (Most Common for DIY)

 Equipment needed: